rix1/rix1.dev/index.md

 sense of the world through the lens of products, technology, and design.
 I take pride in _creating_ things, both on the computer and in the kitchen ✨

-I'm here to learn all the things and build a better tomorrow tomorrow doing so.
+I'm here to learn all the things and build a better tomorrow doing so.
 While I work on getting my blog migrated, you can read more [about me here](/about).